Date the work was done

 The workshop confirmed our hypothesis that the processes were similar enough to warrant a joint piece of work between the transfers and conversions teams.

-Screen shof of Lucid spark - output of the worskop, a comboned process map showing, same, similar and different Output of the worskop, a comboned process map showing, same, similar and different
+Output of the worskop, a comboned process map showing, same, similar and different# Creating a swarm

 At this point the two teams were still working on pre-AB and this needed to stay a priority, however, there was some resource available so, tasks were identified on post-AB which could be started in the form of a swarm, that is, resource that constantly report back to the main team or ’hive’ on the process of the work.